1. About the Author

 How to write

 People don’t read websites, they scan websites.
 So use formatting to break up walls of text:

-If your page was a store on the side of a busy highway, the title’s job would be to capture attention and get people in the door.
+Your title’s job is to capture attention and get people in the door.
 Make sure you put effort into your titles.
 Try brainstorming 15-20 titles before choosing one.
 This is a helpful post on headline writing.